Tunneling Spectroscopy of Two-Dimensional Materials Based on Via Contacts

-With defect densities as low as 100\musiq per layer, pristine \textit{h}BN serves as an excellent platform for studying individual defect states as NIN junctions can be fabricated with cross-sectional areas $A < 10$\musq.
+With defect densities as low as $<10^{18}$ cm$^{-3}$, pristine \textit{h}BN serves as an excellent platform for studying individual defect states as NIN junctions can be fabricated with cross-sectional areas $A < 10$\musq.
 Our via-based method further allows us to precisely control the area of the contact sizes, and therefore to study the dependence of the number of observed defects on the contact size in MLG devices.
 Fig.~\ref{fig:defects_temp}\panelb shows the number of defects observed in tunneling spectra with different contact areas using a 3-layer \textit{h}BN as the tunnel barrier (see full spectra in Fig.~\textbf{\ref{suppfig:areadefects}}).
-A representative defect feature is labelled in Fig.~\ref{fig:mlg}\panelb for the $A=0.07$ \musq tunnel barrier.
+A representative defect feature is labelled in Fig.~\ref{fig:mlg}\panelb for the $A = 265^2$ nm$^2$ tunnel barrier.
 We find that the defect numbers grow linearly with increasing tunnel area, giving about 17\musiq.
-The reduction of defect density compared with the reported value is likely due to the smearing of defect features in the spectra as well as the limited energy window in which they can be observed.
+The low defect density compared with the previously reported value \cite{chandni_evidence_2015} is likely due to the suppression of defect features in the spectra as well as the limited energy window in which they can be observed.